-Castro, Clementi, and MacDonald (2004) hypothesize that strengthening of property rights, as measured by laws mandating "one share-one vote," "anti-director rights" (which limit the power of directors to extract surplus), "creditor rights," and "rule of law," are beneficial for growth and more so when restrictions on capital transactions (capital flows) are weaker.
+Castro et al. (2004) hypothesize that stronger property rights, as measured by laws mandating "one share-one vote," "anti-director rights" (which limit the power of directors to extract surplus), "creditor rights," and "rule of law," are beneficial for growth and more so when restrictions on capital transactions (capital flows) are weaker.
 They examine this by including interaction terms between the property rights indices and capital restrictions.
 Table 9 replicates Table 1 of their paper.
-We do not display regressions with centered interactions because the interaction terms are the variables of interest.
-In column (2), quadratic terms for the property rights measures are included but this strengthens the authors' main result of negative interactions.
-In column (3), we include a quadratic term in log GDP, to which weakens the significance of the parameters of interest below standard significance but we do not further explore this issue which is not at the focus of this article.
-If we use Frisch-Waugh residuals for either the creditor rights measures of the capital restrictions measure we again find that the estimated interactions are mainly negative.
-Overall, the point estimates in the Castro, Clementi, and MacDonald (2004) study are not all robust, as one might conjecture from the size of the t-statistics, but the overall message of their regressions appears very robust to the kind of robustness checks we recommend.
+We do not display regressions with centered interactions because the interaction terms are the variables of interest (the coefficients to the main terms are not shown).
+In column (2), quadratic terms for the property rights measures are included, but this strengthens the authors'